sungyeonparkk/about/_pages/about.md

   - /about.html
 ---

 Hello, I'm a PhD student at [Purdue Digital Twin Lab](https://purduedigitaltwin.github.io/), supervised by Prof. [Ziran Wang](https://ziranw.github.io/).
-I received both my Bachelor’s and Master’s degrees in Electrical and Computer Engineering from Seoul National University in Korea. <br>
+I received both my Bachelor’s and Master’s degrees in Electrical and Computer Engineering from Seoul National University in Korea. <br><br>
 My research focuses on autonomous driving, with particular interest in multi-modal large language models and 3D scene reconstruction.
 I aim to advance autonomous driving algorithms in more interactive and trustworthy ways.

 Publications